Masasu74/MTN-USSD-Project-Java/AfricasTalking_Testing_Guide.md

 ↓
 Purchase successful!
 Gwamon' Weekend purchased via Airtime.
-Thank you for using MTN Gwamon!
+Thank you for using MTN YOLO USSD!
 ```

 ## 🔍 Monitoring and Debugging